Is your food spending normal?

 I know.
 That sounds like an insanely . . . dull . . . read.

-However, the report is actually a valuable tool for evaluating your food budget.
+However, the report is actually an immensely valuable tool for evaluating your food budget.

 Each report is an easy-to-read, one-page chart that gives you four possible “eating plans” — Thrifty Plan, Low-Cost Plan, Moderate-Cost Plan, and Liberal Plan.